Multiple Classifiers Based Maximum Classifier Discrepancy for Unsupervised Domain Adaptation: INTRODUCTION

 \section{INTRODUCTION}

-Thanks to the powerful capability of convolutional neural networks (CNN) in extracting image features, CNN-based deep learning models have achieved significant breakthroughs in various computer vision applications like classification \cite{cen2019boosting, li2021sgnet}, segmentation \cite{he2021sosd}, detection \cite{ma2018mdcn}, tracking \cite{zhang2020real}, image translation \cite{xu2019toward}, and counting \cite{sajid2020zoomcount}.
-However, most of the current neural network models rely heavily on accurately labeled data.
+Thanks to the powerful capability of convolutional neural networks (CNN) in extracting image features, CNN-based deep learning models have achieved significant breakthroughs in various computer vision applications like classification \cite{cen2021deep, chen2021few, li2021sgnet}, segmentation \cite{he2021sosd, patel2021enhanced}, detection \cite{ma2020mdfn, xu2020adaptively}, recognition \cite{gajurel2021fine, sajid2021audio}, tracking \cite{zhang2020efficient}, image generation \cite{xu2021domain}, and counting \cite{sajid2021towards}.
+However, most current neural network models rely heavily on accurately labeled data.
 When the trained models are applied to unfamiliar scenes, the performance of these deep learning models will be degraded significantly.
-To address this issue, one commonly used approach is based on transfer learning to fine-tune the existing models using the labeled data in the new environment by fixing the parameters of the first few layers of the network and using new data to fine-tune the parameters of the last few layers of the network.
-The reason why this method can be widely used is that the amount of labeled data it needs is much less than that of supervised learning and it is easier to implement.
-However, the performance is normally inferior to supervised learning.
-In practice, data collection is much easier than data annotation, Thus, how to use the unlabeled data for unsupervised learning has attracted a lot of attention in recent years.
+To address this issue, one commonly used approach is based on transfer learning to fine-tune the existing models using the labeled data in the new environment by fixing the parameters of the first few layers of the network and using the new data to fine-tune the parameters of the last few layers of the network.
+The approach is widely adopted since the amount of labeled data it needs is much less than that of supervised learning and it is easy to implement.
+However, the performance of this approach is normally inferior to fully supervised learning.
+In practice, data collection is much easier than data annotation.
+Thus, how to use the unlabeled data for unsupervised learning has attracted a lot of attention in recent years.

-In order to solve this problem, many researchers try to make deep learning models learn the common features (i.e., domain invariant features) in different scenarios.
-If the models can discover common features among different scenes, they will effectively classify these scenes.
-In the study \cite{ganin2015unsupervised}, RevGrad is proposed to use domain classifiers to perform image classification through unsupervised domain adaptation methods.
-This method can effectively merge the two domains and allows the feature extractor to extract the domain-invariant features.
+In order to solve this problem using the unlabeled data, many researchers try to make deep learning models to learn the common features (i.e., domain invariant features) in different scenarios.
+If the models can discover common features among different scenes, they are able to effectively classify these scenes.
+In the study \cite{ganin2015unsupervised}, RevGrad was proposed to use domain classifiers to perform image classification through unsupervised domain adaptation.
+This method can effectively merge the two domains and allow the feature extractor to extract the domain-invariant features.
 Inspired by this study, more and more researchers have begun to explore how to use deep-learning models to extract the domain invariant features, which is one of the main challenges in unsupervised domain adaptation.